geeksterin/Dec21-DSA-Fundamentals/Jan_12&13/Readme.md

 **Problems on Binary Trees.**
-1. Inorder , pre-order, post-order using recursion.
+1. Inorder,pre-order, post-order using recursion.
 2. getCount of nodes.
 3. getLeaf counts
 4. getSum of nodes.